lightstep/terraform-provider-lightstep/README.md

 ## Exporter

-It's possible to export an existing Lightstep dashboard to conformant HCL code using the provider.
+It's possible to export an existing Lightstep dashboard to HCL code using the provider.
+This allows you to generate terrform code for a dashboard you created in the Lightstep UI ("reverse terraform").

 The `exporter` utility is built-in to the provider binary and requires certain environment variables to be set:

 ```
 $ export LIGHTSTEP_API_KEY=....
 $ export LIGHTSTEP_ORG=your-org
+$ export LIGHTSTEP_ENV=public

 # exports to console dashboard id = rZbPJ33q from project terraform-shop
 $ go run github.com/lightstep/terraform-provider-lightstep exporter dashboard terraform-shop rZbPJ33q